transaction cost

 overview

-Every transaction on the Eternal Chain requires a small processing fee to be paid
+Every transaction on the Eteria requires a small processing fee to be paid

 This type of expense is called "gas" fee